bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 Here we start generating some SVG with JSX.
 The `Yome.drawWalls` method will take the current state and emit an React polygon element.

-Now when we get here we would really, really like to know if our strategy for drawing octagons is working.
-While our log function is helpful for seeing how data based functions are behaving, it is useless for checking how our visual functions are working.

 ### Verifying graphical functions

 You may have noticed a `playarea` element in the `index.html`.
-We are going to use this to create a log function that renders functions like `Yome.drawWalls` into the DOM of our application page.
+We are

 {% highlight javascript %}
 Yome.svgWorld = (children) =>